The Roaring Fork VALLEY’s Premiere euro-tactical Wade guide.

-- Be aware that the weather can change in an instant.
+Be aware that the weather can change in an instant.
 Pack a light rain jacket or fleece.

-- Fish can see color.
+Fish can see color.
 Do not wear bright colors.
 Instead, wear only earth toned clothing to blend in with the background environment.

-- Fish can smell chemicals in the parts per billion range: Do not wear cologne or perfume of any kind.
+Fish can smell chemicals in the parts per billion range: Do not wear cologne or perfume of any kind.

-- Do wear polarized sunglasses.
+Do wear polarized sunglasses.
 I will point out underwater features to guide you in finding fish.
 I really need you to be able to see what I am pointing out.
 Polarized glasses kill the surface glare allowing you to see into the water.
-It will also help you to avoid a headaches.
+It will also help you to avoid a headache.

-- Bring and drink lots of water.
+Bring and drink lots of water.
 Please leave your disposable plastic water bottles at home.

-- Be flexible to changing conditions and subsequent change of plans.
+Be flexible to changing conditions and subsequent change of plans.

-- Bring a good attitude.
+Bring a good attitude.
 As a guide, I will eliminate every variable except luck when it comes to catching fish.
 Your positive mental attitude is an amazing tool at catching fish.
 If you are in a bad mood or not motivated, you will not catch fish.

-- If you have never fly fished before, it is highly advised you take a short 1/2 day introductory fly fishing course offered by Roaring Fork Anglers.
+If you have never fly fished before, it is highly advised you take a short 1/2 day introductory fly fishing course offered by Roaring Fork Anglers.

 Though I had not been fly fishing for many years, I recently got the bug while visiting Carbondale, Colorado, not far from Aspen.
 In a streak of good fortune, a local outfitter set me up with John Newbury for a guided wading trip.
 We elected to avoid the crowds at the Frying Pan in favor of a lovely stretch of the nearby Crystal River where we did not see another fisherman all day.
 John was the perfect guide.
 The equipment was first class, he knew where the fish were, and he was a master teacher.
 With his background in fisheries biology, he proved to be a font of information on topics ranging from the natural history of trout to stream ecology.
 And, in addition to the stimulating conversation, I caught lots of trout and even broke off the fish of a lifetime.
 Spending a day with John made me a much better fisherman, and I’m already looking forward to a return trip with him next fall.